-- If you need to cancel your flight, the entire price paid will be given back to you as a voucher
+- Cancel your flight, the entire price paid will be given back to you as a voucher

-- If you need to change your flight and the new flight is less expensive then the existing flight, you will get the difference back as a voucher
+- Change your flight and the new flight is less expensive then the existing flight, you will get the difference back as a voucher

 - If a flight you already have goes down in price and you re-price it out to the lower price, you’ll get the difference back as a voucher (read: Getting Money Back if the Flight Goes Down in Price)